 The Company files income tax returns in the U.S. federal jurisdiction, various states and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before April 1, 2006.
 The Company is no longer subject to U.S. federal corporate income tax examination by the Internal Revenue Service for fiscal years ending before March 31, 2012.
-A U.S. federal corporate income tax examination by the Internal Revenue Service for fiscal year ended April 2, 2011 was deemed effectively settled in the Company's first quarter of the fiscal year ended March 29, 2014.
-An Internal Revenue Service examination for the Company's fiscal year ended March 30, 2013 will commence in the Company's second quarter of fiscal 2015; there is no defined conclusion date.
+A U.S. federal corporate income tax examination by the Internal Revenue Service for the fiscal year ended April 2, 2011 was deemed effectively settled in the Company's first quarter of the fiscal year ended March 29, 2014.
+An Internal Revenue Service examination for the Company's fiscal year ended March 30, 2013 commenced in the Company's second quarter of fiscal 2015; there is no defined conclusion date.

-The effective income tax rates for the three month periods ended June 28, 2014 and June 29, 2013, were 34.0% and 32.1%.
+The effective income tax rates for the three month periods ended December 27, 2014 and December 28, 2013, were 30.3% and 34.0%.
 In addition to discrete items, the effective income tax rates for these periods are different from the U.S. statutory rates due to a special manufacturing deduction in the U.S. and foreign income taxed at lower rates which decrease the rate, and state income taxes which increases the rate.

-The effective income tax rate for the three month period ended June 29, 2013 of 32.1% includes discrete items of \$382 which are substantially comprised of the reversal of unrecognized tax benefits associated with the expiration of statutes of limitations along with the recognition of interest on unrecognized tax positions.
-The effective income tax rate without discrete items for the three month period ended June 29, 2013 would have been 33.8%.
+The effective income tax rate for the three month period ended December 27, 2014 of 30.3% includes discrete items of \$698 which are comprised substantially of the reversal of unrecognized tax benefits associated with the expiration of the statutes of limitation and the conclusion of state income tax audits, the recognition of interest on unrecognized tax positions and the recognition of benefits for federal law changes.
+The effective income tax rate without discrete items for the three month period ended December 27, 2014 would have been 33.7%.
+The effective income tax rate for the three month period ended December 28, 2013 of 34.0% includes discrete items of \$56 which are substantially comprised of the reversal of unrecognized tax benefits associated with the expiration of statutes of limitations as well as the recognition of interest on unrecognized tax positions.
+The effective income tax rate without discrete items for the three month period ended December 28, 2013 would have been 34.3%.
 The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled within the next twelve months due to the closing of audits and the statute of limitations expiring in varying jurisdictions.
-The decrease, pertaining primarily to credits and state tax, is estimated to be approximately \$388.
+The decrease, pertaining primarily to credits and state tax, is estimated to be approximately \$631.